 Business Insurance for Cafes & Restaurants - What You Need to Know

-All major Australian business insurance providers offer policies suited to hospitality businesses.
+All major Australian business insurers offer policies tailored to hospitality businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Industry size: Approximately 18,000+ cafe, restaurant, and takeaway food businesses operate in Australia as of 2025, employing over 100,000 people in the accommodation and food services sector
+• Industry size: Over 95,000 cafe, restaurant, and takeaway food businesses operate in Australia, collectively employing more than 800,000 people in the accommodation and food services sector

-• Common business structures: Sole traders, partnerships, limited liability companies, and franchise operations.
-Many hospitality businesses lease their premises and equipment
+• Common business structures: Sole traders, partnerships, companies, and franchise operations.
+Many hospitality businesses lease premises and lease or finance kitchen equipment

-• Regulatory bodies: Dept of Agriculture (Department of Agriculture) oversees food safety standards.
+• Regulatory framework: State and territory food authorities oversee food safety compliance.
 Safe Work Australia oversees workplace health and safety.
-Local councils manage food premises registration and inspections
+Local councils manage food premises registration, noise, and trading conditions

-• Fire risk: Kitchen fires are one of the leading causes of commercial property claims in Australia.
-Deep fryers, gas appliances, extraction systems, and cooking oils create significant fire risk in hospitality premises
+• Fire risk: Kitchen fires are consistently among the most expensive commercial property claims in Australia.
+Deep fryers, extraction systems, gas appliances, and cooking oil create an inherently elevated fire risk profile

 Cover Types for Cafes & Restaurants